snaphy-plugin-2/automata-plugin/readMe.md

-# automata plugin for Snaphy
+# Automata plugin for Snaphy

-### Plugin for automatic generating all CRUD methods to the UI.
+### Snaphy plugin for automatic generating all CRUD methods to to html, js of admin panel.

 ### This plugin is exposed on  `/automata` route